-Kyle Taylor is an experienced competition and commercial litigator.
+Kyle Taylor, a partner of the firm, is an experienced competition and commercial litigator.
 He has built a distinctly diverse practise, representing both plaintiffs and defendants in cutting edge competition cases and class actions, as well as all manner of business disputes, including corporate, contract, securities, fraud and malfeasance, real estate, and international litigation.

 Having practised for many years in New York, Kyle is rare among litigators to combine expertise in American litigation with a Canadian litigation practise.
 He has experience in major jurisdictions in both countries, including state, provincial, federal, and appellate courts.
 The breadth and versatility of his practise uniquely benefit clients from either side of the border, no matter the case or what side of the “v.” they appear.